-CJA-281 Criminal Justice/Corrections/CWE 1-6 credits, Fall/Winter/Spring/ Summer
+CJA-281 Criminal Justice/Corrections/CWE

 Cooperative work experience.
 Supervised experience in criminal justice, corrections, juvenile corrections, or related occupations.
 Prerequisites: CJA-170 and CJA-280.
 Corequisites: CWE-281

 CJA-290 Issues in Criminal Justice

 1-3 credits, Not Offered Every Term This course gives students an opportunity to gain knowledge in a specific area relevant to the field of criminal justice.
 This topic will be pulled from a comprehensive list of areas identified by criminal justice and corrections professionals as having importance for students pursuing work in the field.
 Credits may vary from 1-3.
 May be repeated for up to 6 credits.